 We are committed to create environmental benefits by removing additional carbon dioxide from the atmosphere and decarbonise our business by reducing emissions from our trips and global operations.
 We have set a science-based emissions reduction target in line with a 1.5°C future.

 Together with a group of other businesses, organisations and individuals in the tourism industries, we are declaring a Climate Emergency, as part of Tourism Declares.
 Intrepid was also one of the first signatories and a launch partner to the Glasgow Declaration on Climate Action in Tourism in November 2021.
 By becoming a signatory, Intrepid has agreed to implement the commitments detailed in the Glasgow Declaration, most notably supporting the global commitment to halve emissions by 2030 and reach net zero as soon as possible before 2050.

 Our seven-point plan included the following commitments:

-- To transition to 100% renewable energy in all our offices around the world by 2025, and on our trips by 2030.
+- Transition to 100 per cent renewable energy in all our offices around the world by 2025 and on our trips by 2030.

-- To be the first travel company in Australia to invest in green deposits, which support assets and projects consistent with delivering a low carbon economy.
+- Invest in green bonds, which support assets and projects consistent with delivering a low-carbon economy.

-- To continue empowering women around the world to ensure sustainable growth, through projects such as Eden Reforestation Projects in Kenya.
+- Empower women around the world to ensure sustainable growth, through projects such as Cambodia’s hyacinth weaving program.